 ACT/SAT test scores

-The California State University (CSU) has temporarily suspended the use of ACT/SAT examinations in determining admission eligibility for all CSU campuses for the 2021-2022 academic year.
+The California State University (CSU) has suspended the use of ACT/SAT examinations in determining admission eligibility for all CSU campuses.
 This means that SAT and ACT scores will not be used for determining who gets admitted into the CSU.

-ACT/SAT exam scores will no longer be required for the Fall 2021 term and will not be utilized as part of admission criteria for incoming Freshmen students.
-Instead, students will be accessed through the Multi Factor Admission Score (MFAS).
+Since ACT/SAT exam scores will not be utilized as part of admission criteria for incoming Freshmen students, students will be accessed through the Multi Factor Admission Score (MFAS).
 For more information about MFAS please visit our Freshman Admission site.

 If you are admitted to CSUSB, ACT/SAT and Subject tests can be used for academic placement in the proper mathematics and English courses.
 You can visit the CSU Student Success site for further information on course placement.
 If you have these scores, it would be beneficial to submit them.